Axel-ex/CPP_modules/CPP04/ex03/README.md

    - Concrete class implementing `IMateriaSource`.
    - Handles the learning and creation of materials.

-## Additional Considerations

-- **Memory Management**: Ensure proper memory allocation and deallocation to avoid memory leaks.
-- **Testing**: Thoroughly test the functionality of each class and interface to ensure correctness.
-- **Deep Copy**: Pay special attention to deep copying of the `Character` class as it involves managing inventory.

 ## Memory Management Approach

 1. **Dynamic Memory Allocation**:
    - Use dynamic memory allocation for materials to ensure proper lifetime management.

-2. **Unequip Functionality**:
+3. **Floor Singleton Class**:
    - Materials unequipped by characters are not immediately deleted but are stored for later cleanup.

-3. **Floor Singleton Class**:
    - Utilize a singleton class called `Floor` to manage dropped materials that are not currently equipped.
    - This approach prevents immediate deletion of unequipped materials and allows for centralized cleanup.

-4. **Singleton Pattern**:
-   - Implement `Floor` as a singleton to ensure global access and centralized management of dropped materials.

-## How the Floor Singleton Works

-- **Dropping Materias**: Unequipped materials are dropped onto the `Floor` using the `dropMateria()` function.
-- **Later Deletion**: Materials dropped on the `Floor` are kept track of until they are explicitly deleted during cleanup.